Part III, Chapter 3

 In the instance that an SCP-527 mob starts, Foundation Personnel must follow these specific guidelines:

-Foundation Personnel must be ordered by Mr. Fish to kill/attack authoritative bodies, including combative.
+Foundation Personnel must be ordered by Mr. Fish to kill/attack other personnel and Class-Ds.

 Foundation Personnel may not interact with any SCP objects or contained anomalies during an instigated mob that can cause a containment breach.

-Weapons must be turned into combative after a mob has calmed down.
+Weapons must be turned in to combative personnel after a mob has calmed down.
 Failure to do so will count as a theft charge.

 Personnel may not attempt to succeed in instigating a mob with SCP-527.